 15TH December 2011

-Creative problem Solving - culture - Leadership - Race to the Bottom - Timely - Uncategorized
+Creative problem Solving - Culture - Leadership - Timely - Uncategorized

 KAYAK-ing upstream without a paddle : Businesses to learn about Social Media in 2012.
 If not sooner…

 It’s been said 2012 will be the year of Social Media in Business; for the meta travel site KAYAK, it couldn’t come soon enough.

 While some businesses are evolving or even transforming how they buy and sell products, many are fast becoming social businesses.
 In a Fast Company article by Drew Neisser, “Move Over Social Media; Here Comes Social Business” he explains the reasons why every company should be thinking about becoming a social business.
 According to Neisser, IBM is moving themselves and their clients “well beyond social media into a new era of collaboration, insight sharing and lead generation it calls social business”.

 It only takes one disaster, and the whole company focusses on getting social media right.

 So big news this week was KAYAK pulled some ads from TLC recently on a previously under the radar show called “All-American Muslim”.
 In fact, seems 65 other advertisers have done the same, including Lowes.
 None cited any reason for pulling ads, and so the logical media man assumes it was for underperformance.
 Advertisers advertise because they are in business.
 They want to reach customers and have a finite marketing budget to do it.